 Want to get apartment dwellers to recycle more?
-There’s a lot to learn from voluntary programs that now make it easy for a growing number of New Yorkers to collect organics, electronics, and clothing right in their buildings.
+There’s a lot to learn from the three voluntary programs available from DSNY that make it easy for a growing number of New Yorkers to collect organics, electronics, and clothing right in their buildings.

 Getting Beyond 17% in NYC

-Representing a key component of New York City’s Zero Waste by 2030 plan, these programs complement mandatory in-building collection for mixed recyclables (blue bins) and paper and cardboard (green bins).
-With New York City residents only recycling 17% of their waste — half the national average — they help to ensure that more of the 74% of the city’s waste stream that is recyclable finds its way to a facility.
-How are these in-building apartment recycling programs being received?
+Representing a key component of New York City’s Zero Waste by 2030 plan, these three voluntary are designed to complement now mandatory in-building collection for mixed recyclables (blue bins) and paper and cardboard (green bins).
+With New York City residents only recycling 17% of their waste — half the national average — these programs will help to ensure that more of the 74% of the city’s waste stream that is recyclable finds its way to a facility.
+How are these three in-building apartment recycling programs being received?
 What can apartment dwellers in any city learn from their implementation challenges and success?

 Programs May Be Easy for Residents, Not So Easy for Management

-Here are some of my insights into what seems to be necessary to make these programs work, and what committed residents can do to gain traction among building managers and neighbors.
+Here are some insights into what it takes to make these programs work, and what committed residents can do to gain traction among building managers and neighbors.

 Three NYC Recycling Collection Programs: An Overview